Why the Role of a Tax Manager is a Top Career Choice

 Digitalisation as a Career Accelerator

 Tax and technology?
 This combination is a real career booster!
 Companies are increasingly relying on digital solutions to automate tax processes.
 Professionals proficient in tools such as SAP or digital reporting software have a clear competitive advantage.
-“Tax experts with technical expertise stand out from the competition and can position themselves optimally in an increasingly data-driven job market,” says Meyer.
+“Tax experts with technical expertise stand out from the competition and can position themselves optimally in an increasingly data-driven job market,” says Andris.

 A Career with a Future